DjeFaris/RitoPyroBot/README.md

-# RamPyro-Bot Telegram
+# RitoPyroBot Telegram

-RamPyro-Bot is a modular telegram user that runs on Python3 with a pyrogram library.
+RitoPyroBot is a modular telegram user that runs on Python3 with a pyrogram library.

 I made this repository to have fun while helping you manage the group efficiently and to help reduce boredom when using telegram.